derekrjohnson/Sophos-Teams-Alerts/README.md

 ## 📜 Description

-This project uses the siem.py script provided by Sophos to call the to the security alerts endpoint.
-The output of the api request is sent to a output file.
-My custom powershell script SiemPy.ps1 takes the json data output, reformats the json data to send to a Teams webhook url, and finally sends the alert to the Teams channel.
+This project uses the siem.py script provided by Sophos to pull alert data from the security alerts endpoint.
+The output of the api request is sent to result.txt.
+My custom powershell script SiemPy.ps1 inputs the json data from result.txt, reformats the json data to send to a Teams webhook url, and finally sends the alert to the Teams channel.

 ## 🚀 Getting Started